 Game Engine Loop

-As needed, addition capabilities will be added to the game engine loop.
-An example of capabilities to add are: sprites, input controls (keyboard & joystick), collision detections, sound, tile map, pan/scroll, parallax scrolling background, and Artificial Intelligence.
-These will all be turned into re-usable classes or a framework to use.
+As needed, additional capabilities will be added to the game engine loop.
+An example of capabilities to add are sprites, input controls (keyboard & joystick), collision detections, sound, tilemap, pan/scroll, parallax scrolling background, and Artificial Intelligence.
+These will all be turned into reusable classes or a framework to use.

 - Input